wavefrontHQ/help/log_browser.md

-## What is Log Browser
+### What Is the Log Browser?

-Search and filter logs to find the root cause of critical issues using the Log Browser
+You can use the Log Browser to search and filter logs so that you can find the root cause of critical issues in your system.

 Tanzu Observability retains logs for 7, 15, or 30 days, based on your settings.